 Maryland offers students nearly 45 schools with business programs.
 Programs vary from e-commerce to banking to human resources management.
-Two-year and four-year degrees are available as are graduate degrees, including doctorates.
-Undergraduate students in Maryland majoring in finance or economics may be eligible for a scholarship from the Mid-Atlantic Security Traders Foundation, Inc.
+Two-year and four-year degree programs are available as are MBAs and other graduate programs.

 State of Maryland’s Marketing Industry